COS301-SE-2025/Hands-Up/backend/README.md

 ### Loading DB Connection details

-1. Create an env file in the database directory with DB_NAME=
+1. Create a .env file in the database directory with DB_NAME=
     DB_USER=
     DB_PASS=